Torisho-Nihon-KK/tj-corporate-website/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the app in action.

 You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file

+This project uses the `saas-starter` [repository](https://github.com/nextjs/saas-starter) as starting point on features to be included in the future.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.